 Campus Connections is grounded in research and best practices for youth mentoring and therapy with youth who have experienced adverse experiences.
 CC conducts rigorous research to maximize the intervention effects.
 The program develops, tests, and disseminates its unique contributions to the youth mentoring field.

-Campus Connections is funded in part by the Bohemian Foundation, United Way, and Colorado State University.
+In addition to Colorado State University, Campus Connections is funded in part by the Bohemian Foundation, United Way, Tony Grampsas Youth Services Program, and Larimer County Behavioral Health (links to each below).